evmos/docs/docs/develop/index.md

 Evmos allows for running vanilla Ethereum as a [Cosmos](https://cosmos.network/) application-specific blockchain.
-This allows developers to have all the desired features of Ethereum, while at the same time, benefit from Tendermint’s PoS implementation.
+This allows developers to have all the desired features of Ethereum, while at the same time, benefit from Tendermint’s Proof of Stake implementation.
 Also, because it is built on top of the Cosmos SDK, it will be able to exchange value with the rest of the Cosmos Ecosystem through the Inter Blockchain Communication Protocol (IBC).